ZachariahTheMagnificent/first-cmake/readme.md

 This links the targets math and parser to calculator.
 This command is one of the most useful commands you'd use in CMake.
 Targets are basically just a collection of settings.
 Where your headers are located, what files your project has, which version of C++ it uses etc. You can store these settings into small individual targets and then link them together into a large target.
 With the keywords `PUBLIC`, `PRIVATE` and `INTERFACE`, you can control which settings will be inherited by other targets.
 This allows you to reuse settings by linking to specific targets saving you from having to set them up again.
 It's a bit like how C++ uses inheritance for code reuse.

 That's pretty much it.
 This is all you need to create CMake projects and use other CMake projects people make.
 CMake is incredibly simple to use when used right and with additional commands, you can do incredible things like building different applications for different platforms(Windows, Linux, Android) with one project or automate thousands of tests that debug your application the moment you build it.
-CMake gives you much more flexibility than what the Visual Studio interface allows.
+CMake gives you much more flexibility than what the Visual Studio settings allow.

 To learn more about CMake, check out the documentation here: https://cmake.org/cmake/help/latest/guide/tutorial/index.html